 The release, publication or distribution of this Prospectus in jurisdictions other than the Netherlands and the United Kingdom and the ability of Just Eat Shareholders who are not resident in the Netherlands and the United Kingdom to participate in the Combination may be restricted by laws and/or regulations of those jurisdictions.
 In particular, the ability of persons who are not resident in the Netherlands or the United Kingdom to vote their Just Eat Shares with respect to the Scheme at the meeting or meetings of the Just Eat Shareholders (or any class or classes thereof) to be convened by order of the Court pursuant to section 896 of the Companies Act 2006 (notice of which will be set out in the Scheme Document (as defined below)) for the purpose of considering and, if thought fit, approving the Scheme (with or without amendment) and any adjournment, postponement or reconvention thereof (the "Court Meeting"), or to execute and deliver forms of proxy appointing another to vote at the Court Meeting on their behalf, may be affected by the laws of the relevant jurisdictions in which they are located.
-Persons who are not resident in the Netherlands or the United Kingdom or who are subject to other jurisdictions should inform themselves of, and should observe, any applicable requirements.
-Any failure to comply with these requirements may constitute a violation of the securities laws of any such jurisdiction.
+Persons who are subject to other jurisdictions should inform themselves of, and should observe, any applicable requirements.
+Any failure to comply with these requirements may constitute a violation of the securities laws of any such jurisdictions.